-Bodog , Bet365, Betway, Intertops, 5Dimes and Pinnacle are the most commonly visited offshore based betting companies which conduct their business with betting enthusiasts from Nova Scotia.
-It is a known fact that online sportsbooks such as these offer far better odds when compared to the paper-based betting on sports events offered by the ALC.
+Bodog, Bet365, Betway, Intertops, 5Dimes and Pinnacle are the most commonly visited offshore-based betting companies which conduct their business with betting enthusiasts from Nova Scotia.
+It is a known fact that online sportsbooks such as these offer far better odds when compared to paper-based betting on sports events offered by the ALC.

 Betting on single matches instead of just on parleys is also an option with foreign betting websites.
 As if that was not enough, they also offer their clients the chance to play in some of the best online casinos and poker rooms, something which is still just a fantasy for people playing with the ALC.

-Gaming and betting in Nova Scotia is regulated by the Alcohol and Gaming Division (AGD) of Service Nova Scotia and Municipal Relations.
-As it says on their website the Division is responsible for licensing and regulating liquor, gaming, and amusement activities, and ensuring these activities are conducted with honesty and integrity.
+Gaming and betting in Nova Scotia are regulated by the Alcohol and Gaming Division (AGD) of Service Nova Scotia and Municipal Relations.
+As it says on its website the Division is responsible for licensing and regulating liquor, gaming, and amusement activities, and ensuring these activities are conducted with honesty and integrity.